aamnah/notes/src/notes/system-resource-monitoring-ubuntu.md

 ---
 path: system-resource-monitoring-ubuntu
-title: Monitoring system resource usage and statistics ojn Ubuntu
+title: Monitoring system resource usage and statistics on Ubuntu
 description: figuring out what caused the server to go down this morning
 date: 2020-05-12
 ---